bhanukad610/load-testing-app/README.md

 A simple app to test the load for https://www.bbc.com with H2O wave framework and Locust.
 #### H2O wave
 <img src="https://www.h2o.ai/wp-content/uploads/2020/12/wave-type-yellow-1024x410.png" width="300">
-H2O Wave is a software stack for building beautiful, low-latency, realtime, browser-based applications and dashboards entirely in Python without using HTML, Javascript, or CSS
+H2O Wave is a software stack for building beautiful, low-latency, real-time, browser-based applications and dashboards entirely in Python without using HTML, Javascript, or CSS

 #### Locust
 <img src="https://github.com/bhanukad610/load-testing-app/blob/main/images/locust.jpeg" width="300">
 Locust is an open source, easy to use, scriptable and scalable performance testing tool.

-### Quick start
+### Quickstart
 #### Pre requesists :
 - You need to have Python 3.6+ in your Linux, macOS, and Windows in order to install H2O wave.
 - Need git installed.